As a leading provider of essential services, Open Minds is committed to providing safe and high quality supports to our clients at all times.

 - Providing Personal Protective Equipment (PPE) where a client is symptomatic or diagnosed with COVID-19.

-- Subsidising flu vaccinations for staff when they become available.
+- Subsidising flu vaccinations for staff.

 - Offering “work from home” options for staff where possible.